Constraints on Axion-like Particles from the Observation of GRB 221009A by LHAASO: introduction

-GRB 221009A, with a redshift of z=0.151 \cite{z0.15_1,Malesani:2023aom,GCN32648_X-shooter}, holds the record as the most luminous long Gamma-Ray Burst (GRB) ever observed \cite{Burns:2023oxn, Lan:2023khy, Frederiks:2023bxg}.
-This source was initially triggered by Fermi-GBM \cite{GRB221009A_GBM} and subsequently observed by multiple detectors across a wide energy band in 2022, ranging from radio to VHE $\gamma$-rays \cite{GRB221009_X,GRB221009_X2,GRB221009_X3,GRB221009_near-infrared,GRB221009_ATA,GRB221009_optical1,GRB221009_REM,GCN32637_LAT,GCN32661_STIX,LHAASO_GRB221009,Williams:2023sfk,LHAASO:2023kyg}.
-Among these observations, a very remarkable one is made by Large High Altitude Air Shower Observatory (LHAASO), which detects 5000 VHE photons, with the highest energy roughly estimated as $\sim18$ TeV \cite{LHAASO_GRB221009}.
-The detection of such high-energy photons from extragalactic sources is challenging due to the significant attenuation caused by the production of $e^+ e^-$ pairs on the extragalactic background light (EBL).
-As a result, the high energy photon with energy of $\sim 18$ TeV is difficult to reach the earth.
-The exceptional nature of this high-energy observation has attracted considerable attention, leading to various proposed explanations, including Lorentz invariance violation and ALP \cite{Galanti:2022pbg,Li:2022wxc,Baktash:2022gnf,Troitsky:2022xso, Gonzalez:2022opy,Galanti:2022xok,Zhang:2022zbm, Carenza:2022kjt,Vardanyan:2022ujc}.
+GRB 221009A, a gamma-ray burst (GRB) with a redshift of 0.151 \cite{z0.15_1,Malesani:2023aom,GCN32648_X-shooter}, has been recognized as the most luminous long GRB ever observed \cite{Burns:2023oxn, Lan:2023khy, Frederiks:2023bxg}.
+Initially reported by Fermi-GBM \cite{GRB221009A_GBM}, it was subsequently observed by multiple detectors across a wide energy band in 2022, ranging from radio to very high energy (VHE) $\gamma$-rays \cite{GRB221009_X,GRB221009_X2,GRB221009_X3,GRB221009_near-infrared,GRB221009_ATA,GRB221009_optical1,GRB221009_REM,GCN32637_LAT,GCN32661_STIX,LHAASO_GRB221009,Williams:2023sfk,LHAASO:2023kyg}.
+Among these observations, the Large High Altitude Air Shower Observatory (LHAASO) reported remarkably striking results, detecting more than 5000 VHE photons with the highest energy photon estimated to be $\sim18$ $\mathrm{TeV}$ \cite{LHAASO_GRB221009}.
+The detection of such high-energy photons from extragalactic sources poses a challenge to many EBL models, as it is difficult for high-energy photons with energies of $\sim 18$ $\mathrm{TeV}$ to reach the Earth according to these models.
+The exceptional nature of this high-energy observation has attracted considerable attention, leading to various proposed explanations, including Lorentz invariance violation and ALPs \cite{Galanti:2022pbg,Li:2022wxc,Baktash:2022gnf,Troitsky:2022xso, Gonzalez:2022opy,Galanti:2022xok,Zhang:2022zbm, Carenza:2022kjt,Vardanyan:2022ujc}.

-Recently, the result of the spectral energy distribution of GRB 221009A observed by LHAASO has been published \cite{Cao:2023til}.
-The energy range covers from 0.3 to about 10 TeV, incorporating observations from both the WCDA and KM2A detectors, making it the highest energy GRB spectrum recorded to date.
-The comprehensive analysis shows that the highest energy of the reconstructed event is $12.2^{+3.5}_{-2.4}$ TeV for the spectrum form of power-law with an exponential cutoff.
-These high energy photons do not necessarily require the explanation in the context of new physics, such as ALP.
-Thus the collaboration provides constraints on ALPs.
+Recently, the results of the spectral energy distribution of GRB 221009A observed by LHAASO have been published \cite{Cao:2023til}.
+The energy range spans from 0.3 $\mathrm{TeV}$ to about 10 $\mathrm{TeV}$, encompassing observations from the WCDA and KM2A detectors, thus establishing it as the highest energy GRB spectrum up to date.
+The highest energy event is reconstructed to be $12.2^{+3.5}_{-2.4}$ $\mathrm{TeV}$ through a comprehensive analysis, assuming that the spectrum follows a power-law with an exponential cut-off function.
+The observed spectra do not necessitate the introduction of new physics, such as ALPs.
+Consequently, the collaboration has derived constraints on ALPs based on these findings \cite{Cao:2023til}.